Navigating Tipflation: An Employer’s Guide to Supporting Workers

 By evaluating pay structures, clarifying tipping expectations, and exploring alternative incentives, businesses can better retain employees and create a rewarding work environment that benefits customers, too.

-1. Assess Your Employee Wages
+1. Evaluate Employee Wages

 Once you understand your business’s tipping practices, design a system that balances fair support for workers with a seamless customer experience.